glasgowcompbio/vimms/paper/paper.md

 class.
 Controllers are executed in the context of their environment, which brings together input chemicals, mass spectrometry and controllers in a single context.
 Note that the modularity of the mass spectetry and environment means it is possible to swap purely simulated MS and environment implementation with alternatives that could connect and control an actual an MS instrument.
-Indeed in [@davies21_smartroi] we built alternative implementations of these classes that allow fragmentation strategies to be executed unchanged both in simulation as well as on Thermo Tribrid Fusion instrument.
+In other works, we demonstrated the practicality of this idea by building alternative implementations of these classes that allow fragmentation strategies to be executed unchanged both in simulation as well as on Thermo Tribrid Fusion instrument [@davies21_smartroi].

-As an example demonstrating how new controllers could be implemented in ViMMS 2.0, a simple fragmentation strategy is implemented here that select the Top-N precursor ions for fragmentation in a typical data-dependant acqusition (DDA) fashion.
+To illustrate how new fragmentation strategies could be built on top of ViMMS 2.0, a simple fragmentation strategy is implemented here that select the *N* most intense precursor ions for fragmentation in a typical data-dependant acquisition (DDA) fashion.
+The controller `SimpleTopNController` extends from a base `Controller` that handles scan interactions with the mass spectrometry.
+The example shows how the implementation has to override the `_process_scan` method, which determines how precursor ions in a newly received MS1 scan should be prioritised to generate further fragmentation scans.
+Other methods in the parent `Controller` could also be overriden for various different purposes.

 ```python
 import numpy as np